WilsonBillkia/bane/README.md

 * Go 1.15 tar.gz (works with 1.16 though) https://golang.org/dl/
 * The above two files get copied to your nodes at build from the management server.
 Save them in /files then refer to them in roles/sergey/tasks/main.yml

-## Minimum requirements for the nodes
-* Linux or MacOS (BaNE was tested on Ubuntu Server 20.04 with Python 3.69, not yet tested on osx)

-Bane needs the optional core community and posix libraries to be installed on your management machine:
+To install ansible core community and posix libraries on your management machine:

 ```
 ansible-galaxy collection install community.general
 ansible-galaxy collection install ansible.posix
 ```

+## Minimum requirements for the nodes
+* Linux or MacOS (BaNE was tested on Ubuntu Server 20.04 with Python 3.69, not yet tested on osx)

 ## Asset Management